elichai/kaspa-miner/README.md

 A miner that wants to mine a percentage into the dev-fund can pass the following flags: <br>
 `kaspa-miner --mining-address= XXX --devfund=kaspa:precqv0krj3r6uyyfa36ga7s0u9jct0v4wg8ctsfde2gkrsgwgw8jgxfzfc98` <br>
 and can pass `--devfund-precent=XX.YY` to mine only XX.YY% of the blocks into the devfund (passing `--devfund` without specifying a percent will default to 1%)

+**This version automatically sets the devfund donation to the community designated address.
+To turn it off, run `--devfund-precent=0`**

 # Donation Addresses